-The implementation of the CEPF is integrated into the development of inclusive Township Investment Plan for component 1.1 and annual work plan of State/Region for component 1.2.
-In addition, costs of supporting the implementation of the CEFP, such as capacity building, workshops, assessments, is included in the capacity building and program management component.
+The field level implementation of the CEPF is integrated into the development of inclusive Township Investment Plan for Component 1 and annual work plan of State/Region under Component 2.1.
+In addition, costs of developing ICT tools and supporting the implementation of the CEFP, such as capacity building, workshops, assessments, reporting are included in the Component 2.2 on Innovations, Project Management and M &E.

-12 Consultations
+12 CONSULTATIONS